Constitution of Singapore: Republic of Singapore Independence Act

 However, these amendments were made to the 1963 State Constitution; the amendment Acts were silent on whether they applied to the RSIA.
 Thus, although Parliament has made no attempt to amend the RSIA since 1965, it can theoretically be changed or even repealed by a simple majority in Parliament.
-One problem this raises is even though the RSIA is categorized by the Government as a "constitutional document", legally speaking it is apparently not part of the consolidated Constitution.
-Constitutional scholar Dr. Kevin Tan has suggested it should be recognized as a sui generis Act having a unique status.
+One problem this raises is even though the RSIA is categorised by the Government as a "constitutional document", legally speaking it is apparently not part of the consolidated Constitution.
+Constitutional scholar Dr. Kevin Tan has suggested it should be recognised as a sui generis Act having a unique status.
 It may be that the RSIA's status is similar to that of the New Zealand Bill of Rights Act 1990, which is also an ordinary Act of Parliament.
 It has been said that while it is theoretically possible to amend or repeal the Bill of Rights Act by a simple majority of the New Zealand Parliament, "any government intent on repeal or restrictive amendment of the Bill of Rights is likely to suffer extreme political difficulty and opprobrium".

 In order to safeguard minority interests in a newly independent Singapore and contain the communist threat of the time, a constitutional commission chaired by Chief Justice Wee Chong Jin was convened in 1966 to review the 1963 State Constitution.
 In its report, the Wee Commission made recommendations regarding two broad areas – political philosophy and principles, and various governmental institutions.
 Many, but not all, of the recommendations were adopted by Parliament.